Elisha8120/Azure-VM-Hardening-/README.md

 Protected by NSG rules and UFW firewall.

-Hardened against brute-force SSH attacks.
+Hardened against brute-force and SSH attacks.